UVVM/UVVM/doc/source/vvc_framework.rst

     * current_cmd_idx: The current command index being processed in the executor.
     * previous_cmd_idx: The previous command index being processed in the executor.
-    * pending_cmd_idx: The number of pending commands to be processed by the executor.
+    * pending_cmd_cnt: The number of pending commands to be processed by the executor.

 A constant C_VVC_STATUS_DEFAULT is defined for this type to use as default value.